seife/marble_fx_digistump/README.md

 If a simple PS/2 <-> USB converter is used, the trackball operates in "legacy" 3-button Mouse mode, because those converters do not know how to switch and interpret the logitech protocol.

-This project uses an Arduino Leonardo (or compatible boards, like the CMCU Beetle) to interface the TrackmanFX's PS/2 port to USB HID.
+This project uses a Digispark ATTiny85 to interface the TrackmanFX's PS/2 port to USB HID.

 The smallest boards can be integrated directly into the trackball, so that the TrackmanFX appears as a "native" USB device.